TIBCOSoftware/snappydata/README.md

 > In the current implementation we only support appending to Column tables.
 Future releases will support all DML operations.

 #### Approximate query processing (AQP)
-OLAP queries tend to be very expensive as this require traversing through large data sets and shuffling data across nodes.
+OLAP queries are expensive as they require traversing through large data sets and shuffling data across nodes.
 While the in-memory queries above executed in less than a second the response times typically would be much higher with very large data sets.
 On top of this, concurrent execution for multiple users would also slow things down.
 Achieving interactive query speed in most analytic environments requires drastic new approaches like AQP.
 Similar to how indexes provide performance benefits in traditional databases, SnappyData provides APIs (and DDL) to specify one or more curated [stratified samples](http://stratifiedsamples) on large tables.

 > #### Note